deriv-com/deriv-app/README.md

     1. First run `npx lerna exec -- npm rebuild node-sass` and try building your packages again.
     2. If that doesn't work, try `npm cache clean --force`, followed by `npm run clean`, and then `npm run bootstrap`.
     3. And finally, if that doesn't work then you can read deeper into this [StackOverflow post](https://stackoverflow.com/questions/37986800).

+6. How can I regenerate `package-lock.json` file?

+    We have added `bootstrap:dev` to scripts.
+If you are updating or adding a package and you want to regenerate `package-lock.json` file, you should run this command
+    `npm run bootstrap:dev`